freedosproject/toycpu/README.md

 <td>No operation; safely ignored.</td>
 </table>

-Any other unrecognized instruction is the equivalent of a NOP.
-However, do not rely on other opcodes being the same as NOP.
+Any other unrecognized instruction is the equivalent of a `NOP`.
+However, do not rely on other opcodes being the same as `NOP`.
 For example, in the current version of the Toy, any instruction with `...1....` will also perform an extra fetch operation.